Wild Health: How animals keep themselves well and what we can learn from them

 How do wild animals keep themselves well?
 Scientists are finding insects, birds and mammals self-medicating their ills.
 Monkeys, bears, coatis and birds protect themselves from insect bites and fungal infections by rubbing medicinal plants and insects into their skin.
 Chimpanzees carefully select anti-parasitic medicines to deal with parasites.
 Elephants roam miles to find the clay they need to help counter dietary toxins.
 And birds line their nests with pungent medicinal leaves and so improve their chicks’ chances of survival.
 These health maintenance behaviours are adaptive and have stood the test of survival in the wild.

-This book- the FIRST on zoopharmacognosy – explores the behavioural strategies animals use to maintain health.
+This book- the first on zoopharmacognosy – explores the behavioural strategies animals use to maintain health.
 By understanding these strategies we can improve the health of animals in our care; livestock and companion animals, and discover (or rediscover) ways to improve our own health.
+An important thesis is that animal self-medication is not an infallible animal wisdom but a set of naturally selected strategies.
+Taken out of context self-selection can and does go wrong.

 Amazon Kindle version now available